TheBATeam/Batch-WI-FI-Brute-Forcer/README.md

 - There is a strict dependency on the command line utility `netsh`, meaning that it cannot understand "Unicode" characters.
 Only ASCII characters are supported for network names.

-- The command line utilities cannot be forced to output English-only text, which means parsing particularly depends on English-based output from command line utilities.
-Any other system language is not expected to be compatible with this program.

 - Speed is significantly slow due to its nature.

 - Cannot attack hidden networks.